-The reasons for the forthcoming divergence are complex and principally driven by the ‘last-mile’ limitations of the pipeline grid between Katy to HSC, and Agua Dulce to HSC.
-Much of the future story will depend on future takeaway pipeline buildout and destination of Permian projects.
+The reasons for the forthcoming divergence are complex.
+They are principally driven by the ‘last-mile’ limitations of the pipeline grid between Katy to HSC, and Agua Dulce to HSC.
+Much of the future story will depend on takeaway pipeline buildout and destination of Permian projects.
 The production growth spurred by these new pipelines will also play a role.

-As larger supply volumes hit the hubs in Agua Dulce and Katy, which are situated west of HSC and closer to the Permian, their prices will fall.
+As larger supply volumes hit the hubs in Agua Dulce and Katy, their prices will fall.

 Three natural gas trade hubs, three distinguished characteristics

 Each of the three trade hubs in the South Texas gas market have distinct characteristics and purposes.